 Alternatively, validation sampling could be incorporated into the RFP as an additional project component.

-In either case, if the accuracy of the layers is lower than desired, additional mapping of roads and streams may be necessary in the geographic areas (e.g., basinssubbasins) selected for study.
-The sooner this is determined, the greater the certainty in approach as well as cost and time estimates.
+In either case, if the accuracy of the layers is lower than desired, additional mapping of roads and streams may be necessary in the geographic areas (e.g., sub-watersheds) selected for study.
+The sooner this is determined, the greater the certainty in approach as well as cost and time estimates for Survey Options 1 and 2 above.

 Knowledge Contribution

 Evaluation of the data layers will increase confidence that locations selected to assess RSHC and sediment in the field are a relatively unbiased sample.
-Otherwise, other methods for selecting an unbiased sample of field sites than those described in Options 1 and 2 may be necessary.
+Otherwise, other methods for selecting an unbiased sample of field sites other than those described in Survey Options 1 and 2 may be necessary.

 If the existing ODF transportation and hydrography layers have a desired level of accuracy, estimates of baseline and future RSHC will have lower levels of bias.
 Conversely, if either layer is less accurate than desired, these will need to be improved or other methods will be required to identify important road-stream hydrologic connectivity points and support field sampling for Options 1 and 2.